 When a death occurs, there is help available.
-Ministry at the time of death is a service offered by the church for the nurture of the members of the congregation and the community at large.
+Ministry at the time of death is a service offered by the church for the nurture of the members of our congregation and the greater community.
 Contact the Pastoral Care office and the funeral home of your choice for assistance.
 Together they will lead you through the steps that need to be taken in planning a funeral or memorial service.
-You may choose any one of our clergy to officate at the service.
+You may choose any one of our Clergy to officiate at the service.
+Please email Robin Hood in the Pastoral Care office or call 614 488.0681 ext 235.

 Rituals and Death